unicode-org/icu/docs/userguide/icu4j/index.md

 4. Follow the instructions in [`icu4c/source/data/cldr-icu-readme.txt`](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/cldr-icu-readme.txt)
 5. Rebuild ICU4C with the newly generated data.
 6. Run ICU4C tests to verify that the new data is good.
-7. Build ICU4J data from ICU4C data by following the procedures in [`icu4j/source/data/icu4j-readme.txt`](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/icu4j-readme.txt)
+7. Build ICU4J data from ICU4C data by following the procedures in [ICU Data Build Tool](../icu_data/buildtool)
 8.  cd to `icu4j` dir
 9. Build and test icu4j